Nova-UTD/navigator/README.md

 3. Give proper executable permissions to our start script with `sudo chmod +x start.sh`.
 4. Enter using `./start.sh`.
 Feel free to examine the contents of this script to see what it does.
 It's short!

+If everything goes well, you should now be inside the VDE container.
+Congratulations, you're ready to develop! 🎉🎉🎉

 ## Building VDE yourself
 If you don't have a 64-bit computer or you want to modify VDE to suit your needs, you'll need to build VDE on your own.